Breast Augmentation Frequently Asked Questions

 Con - Pregnancy often changes shape and volume of the breasts which may require a second procedure.

-Pro - your breast changes can be compensated in procedure
+Pro - your breast changes can be compensated in hopefully a single procedure

 Hello, Asumming gentle surgical techniques here are several intraoperative procedures to reduce postoperative pain.